-There were a couple of articles posted on the subject of volleyball conditioning.
+Articles are sometimes posted on the subject of volleyball conditioning.
 Volleywood had one on developing endurance.
-Volleyball Magazine had a Q&A with several strength & conditioning coaches who work with top collegiate programs.
+Volleyball Magazine had a Q&A with several strength coaches who work with top collegiate programs.

 Beyond strength training is the conditioning which is the core aspect of volleyball fitness.
 It’s a sport of high intensity bursts with intervals of rest.
 That takes a certain type of training.
 It is the type featured in the sample volleyball conditioning program.
 In it you’ll notice the progression toward shorter, more frequent exercises as the program gets closer to the start of preseason training.

 Of course volleyball training and playing in and of themselves are forms of conditioning.
-If you train and/or play regularly at a high intensity then you’ll likely not need to do further conditioning through the season.
-If, however, your training is only 1-2 times per week with matches only a couple times a month (especially if they aren’t high intensity affairs) it’s a different story.
-You’ll want to add a conditioning element to your work.
+If you train and/or play regularly at a high intensity then you’ll likely not need to do more conditioning through the season.
+If, however, your training is only 1-2 times per week with matches only a couple times a month (especially if they aren’t high intensity) it’s a different story.
+You’ll want to add a conditioning aspect to your work.
 That will make sure you to achieve maximum preparedness for those highly competitive matches.
 More importantly, it increases your training capacity.

-You may need to think about in how you structure your training with respect to your season configuration.
+You may need to think about in how you structure your training with respect to your season.

 For those playing in a structure where league play is the primary focus there isn’t the same sort of desire to build toward optimal end of season performance.
 In this case it is about reaching a certain level and sustaining it.
 This can be a real challenge.
 Having said that, though, there can be points during a season where you want to be running on all cylinders.
 A key rivalry match is an example, or a tournament.